-Residents often choose the rural setting for the peace and quiet it offers.
-However, there are permissible activities that will, at times, result in unexpected noise or other kinds of impacts.
-To be a good neighbor, you should be prepared to tolerate certain kinds uses and activities and, as appropriate, moderate your own activities in consideration of those living adjacent to you.
+Residents often choose the rural setting for its peaceful atmosphere.
+However, there are permissible activities that will, at times, result in unexpected noise or other impacts.
+Be prepared to tolerate certain uses and activities and, as appropriate, moderate your own activities in consideration of those living adjacent to you.

 Living Near Active Ranches and Farms

 The State of Colorado has adopted “Right to Farm” legislation as part of Senate Bill 29.
 This statute protects farmers and ranchers from nuisance and liability lawsuits potentially brought by neighboring (non-agricultural) properties.
 It is important to before aware that of potential conflicts that may arise as a result of sharing the rural community with active ranchers and farmers: